Try it free

 SEO Content Sprint: Deliver a High-ROI Long-Form Post in 7 Days

 Busy freelancers and small-agency writers can close more clients and show quicker wins with a repeatable 7-day sprint for one long-form post.
-This guide gives a prioritised checklist, client-facing brief template, pricing and timing guidance, measurable KPIs, and tools for quick keyword and intent research.
+This guide provides a prioritized checklist, client-facing brief template, pricing and timing guidance, measurable KPIs, and tools for rapid keyword and intent research.

 • Day 0: Confirm goal, primary keyword, and success metrics with client.